 In April 1969 the letters page of Railway Magazine contained a letter suggesting that the historic rolling stock steadily disappearing on the Southern should be preserved for posterity.
 An initial meeting was organised.
 On 20th May 1970 the Southern Electric Group was officially founded.
-The group currently has over 800 members
+The group currently has about 500 members

 Unlike many other preservation societies, the Group committee recognised immediately that it had a dual aim in life.
 Not only was preservation a clear aim but it was also considered important to reflect the current railway scene, initially through recording the workings of the stock which might be of preservation interest but also of other Southern Region activities.
 To report these events the Group started a magazine Live Rail which initially appeared quarterly but is now published bi-monthly.
 Live Rail provides updates on rolling stock changes, and gives a commentary on the Southern’s operations, past, present and future.
 It contains articles and features and aims to be an interesting and comprehensive publication.

 The Southern Electric Group is recognised as the leading organisation for devotees of the UK “Southern Electric” system and is an authoritative source on the “Southern Electric” dc network.